Sight vs. Vision:

 Vision and Learning:

-- Vision is involved in to up to 80% of learning and develops through physical interactions with the environment.
-Think of a child who is well aware of their surrounding to the one who is always clumsy and often bumps into things and is always having minor/major injuries.
+- Vision is involved in up to 80% of learning and develops through physical interactions with the environment.
+Think of a child who is well aware of their surroundings to the one who is always clumsy, and often bumps into things suffering from minor/major injuries.

 The Visual System: